Film Faced Plywood for Concrete Formwork: The Complete Guide

 What Is Film Faced Plywood?

-Film faced plywood is a structural plywood panel coated on both faces with a thin, resin-impregnated overlay film — typically phenolic or melamine — bonded under heat and pressure.
+Film faced plywood is a structural plywood panel coated on both faces with a thin resin-impregnated overlay film — almost always phenolic on a quality formwork panel — bonded under heat and pressure.
 The film creates a waterproof, abrasion-resistant surface that releases cleanly from cured concrete, making it the material of choice for concrete formwork and shuttering applications across Europe, the Middle East, Asia, and increasingly North America.

 The overlay film is what separates forming-grade plywood from standard construction plywood.
 Without it, bare veneer absorbs moisture from wet concrete, swells, transfers wood grain to the concrete surface, and delaminates after just a few uses.
 The film barrier eliminates all three failure modes.